Laura-ShummonMaass/Nintendo_E3_Sentiment_Analysis/README.md

 1) Clone this repo to your computer.
 2) Data Collection: You can download 2018 twitter data for the hour long announcement from Kaggle here: https://www.kaggle.com/xvivancos/tweets-during-nintendo-e3-2018-conference
 3) Move the NintendoTweets.json file into the cloned repo
-3) DataFrame Creation: Open the "nintendo_data_cleaning_and_vader.ipynb" file and run all of the cells.
-This will clean the dataframe and pickle it for you into a file called "cleaned_twitter_df2.pkl"
-4) Vader Sentiment Collection: You have already completed this step if you completed step 3.
-This has created a vader sentiment score for each tweet and pickled the output into a file called "vader_output.pkl"
-5) You are done with the "nintendo_data_cleaning_and_vader.ipynb" file, so close this.
-6) Trend Lines & Radar Plots: Open the "final_notebook_trend_and_radar.ipynb" file and run all of the cells.
-Some may take some time to complete.
-This will output with trend lines for the entire hour, as well as trend lines for selected time periods and radars for select time periods.
+3) DataFrame Creation: Open the "2018_cleaning_and_trends_radars.ipynb" file and run all of the cells.
+AFTER YOU RUN THROUGH THE NOTEBOOK the functions at the top of the notebook will be functional.
+They automate the entire process of creating trend lines and radar graphs.

 ## Nintendo E3 2019 STEPS:
 0.1) Recieve a developer account from Twitter from: https://developer.twitter.com/en/apply-for-access.html 0.2) Pull the tweets and store them (I used Mongo DB)
 1) Clone this repo to your computer.
-2) DataFrame Creation: Open the "30_day_twitter.ipynb" file
-3)
+2) DataFrame Creation: Open the "2019_cleaning_and_trends_radars.ipynb" file and run all of the cells.
+AFTER YOU RUN THROUGH THE NOTEBOOK the functions at the top of the notebook will be functional.
+They automate the entire process of creating trend lines and radar graphs.

 ## CRISP-DM: